Task databases and sprints

 In this Article

-Help your team stay on track with sprints 💪
+Help your team stay on track with task databases and sprints 💪

 To use Sprints, you must have a Task database in Notion.
-You can turn any database in Notion into a Task database.
-See below for how to do this.
-You can also learn more here →
+You can turn any database in Notion into a Task database following these instructions.

 Once you have a Task database, you can add Sprints to your set-up.
 To do this: